Go2Better/CH32V003-1-Channel-PWM-with-Potentiometer-Controlled/README.md

 I save this Project as a Mounriver Studio Project Template, for easily add into others project.

-How to import to your Mounriver :
+How to import to your Mounriver Studio:

 First, download this Template (Zip file) and open the Mounriver Studio.
 - In Mounriver Studio (I use Version: v1.92)